1jour1vin

 Wine rated (2025 guide) 92/100

 Fresh and fruity, with notes of red berries, cherries, and subtle spices.
-Quite crisp, with firm, structured tannins that support the fruit well.
-More robust than fleshy, with a medium to full body.
-Tight and fairly long finish.
+Quite crisp, with firm, structured tannins that provide good support for the fruit.
+More structured than full-bodied, with a medium to full body.
+A tight, fairly long finish.
 This wine requires 2 to 3 years of bottle aging.
-Drink from 2028 onwards.
+Best enjoyed starting in 2028.

 Land of Wines